eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/assert.md

 <!-- try: -->
     assert ( /* some conditions */ );

 ## Description

+Unlike the `assert` statement in the Java programming language, `assert` in Ceylon cannot be disabled at runtime.
+It's important to know about bugs that occur in running production systems, and assertions help us find out about them.

 ### Execution

-The condition (or conditions) in the assert statement are evaluated.
-If they evaluate as `true` then execution proceeds with the statement following the `assert`.
-Otherwise an [`AssertionException`](#{site.urls.apidoc_current}/AssertionException.type.html) is thrown.
+The condition (or conditions) in the `assert` statement are evaluated in the order the occur.
+If they are all satisfied, then execution continues with the statement immediately following the `assert`.
+Otherwise, an [`AssertionException`](#{site.urls.apidoc_current}/AssertionException.type.html) is thrown with information about the condition that was violated.

 ### Purpose

-`assert` is usually used to make assertions about a program which the programmer *knows* are true, but which cannot be proved to be true within the type system.
+`assert` is used to make assertions:

+- regarding program invariants which the programmer *knows* to be true, but which cannot be proved to be true within the type system, or
+- about preconditions required by an API, which cannot be enforced within the type system.

+Failure of an assertion represents a bug in the program or misuse of the API.

-Here's an example using the [`parseInteger()`](#{site.urls.apidoc_current}/index.html#parseInteger) method from `ceylon.language` which returns `Integer?` so as to force you to handle the possibility that the argument was not `String` representing a number:
+Here's an example using the [`parseInteger()`](#{site.urls.apidoc_current}/index.html#parseInteger) function from `ceylon.language` which returns `Integer?`, forcing the caller to handle the possibility that the argument was not `String` representing a number:

 <!-- try: -->
     value num = parseInteger("1");